pramsey/crunchyblog/antijoin/index.md

   WHERE g.geom IS NULL;
 ```

-The answer pops out in a about a minute.
+The answer pops out in about a minute.

 ![Find geoname points not in counties](points-out.jpg)